Stedi-Demos/bootstrap-archived/README.md

 # Stedi EDI Bootstrap

 This repository contains an end-to-end configuration for building an X12 EDI system using Stedi products.
-This implementation demonstrates one way to build an integration for the common read and write EDI use cases.
-Your solution may differ, depending on your systems and requirements.
+This implementation demonstrates one way to build an integration for common EDI read and write use cases.
+Your solution may differ depending on your systems and requirements.

 ## Hands-On Support

-We'd like to set up and customize the bootstrap repository with you.
+We'd like to help set up and customize the bootstrap repository with you.
 Working together helps us understand what Stedi customers need and helps get your solution into production as quickly as possible.
 We offer free hands-on support that
 includes:

 - Help deploying the bootstrap workflows and customizing them for your use cases
-- Best practices for designing a scalable Stedi integration
+- Best practices for designing scalable connections between Stedi and your systems
 - EDI experts to answer your questions
 - Live troubleshooting over Slack or video call